 The defining physical characteristic of suburban streets is the low density coupled with an overall level of architectural coherence.
-The majority of suburban streets Barnet are lined with houses built during the increwar period.
-This was a time of rapid growth in Barnet and it is the period of development which most strongly typifies the Borough, Many streets benefit from a strong sense of architectural consistency and coherence, as houses typically have been built to very similar specifications, often by a single developer.
-Additionally this secondary typology can be distinguished by its large street space width and the of exclaving.
+The majority of suburban streets Barnet are lined with houses built during the intervar period.
+This was a time of rapid growth in Barnet and it is the period of development which most strongly typifies the Borough.
+Many streets benefit from a strong sense of architectural consistency and coherence, as houses typically have been built to very similar specifications, often by a single developer.
+Additionally this secondary typology can be distinguished by its large street space widths and lack of enclosure.